Secretary of state: Spain

-From 1715 to 1834 the Secretarios de Estado y del Despacho were the heads of different government departments.
-The Secretary of State usually served as Chief Minister (See List of prime ministers of Spain).
+Before 1705, a Secretary of State was an official of the Council of State, who acted as an administrative officer and as a liaison between the Crown and the Council.
+After the division of the post of Secretary of the Universal Office (Secretario del Despacho Universal, kind of a prime minister) in 1705, it successors were known as Secretaries of the Office [of State, of War, of Finance, of the Navy, etc] and were granted the same honors and title that the secretaries of the Council of State, so their complete name was Secretaries of State and of the Office (Secretarios de Estado y del Despacho), and they were the heads of different government departments.
+The Secretary of State and of the Office of State, today known as minister of foreign affairs, usually served as Chief Minister (See List of foreign ministers of Spain and List of prime ministers of Spain).

 Sweden

 In Sweden, a State Secretary (Statssekreterare) is a political appointee, second in rank to the Minister (Statsråd) in charge of the ministry.
 Unlike ministers, state secretaries are not members of the cabinet.
 Typically, there is one State Secretary assigned for each minister in the cabinet, and two for the prime minister.
 For historical reasons, the State Secretary in the Ministry for Foreign Affairs has another title (Kabinettssekreterare, in English literally "Cabinet Secretary").
 State secretaries tend to, more often than the ministers do, hail from a fixed civil servant background or a professional background relevant to the area of responsibility that belongs to their respective ministries.

 Switzerland

 In the Swiss federal administration, secretaries of state are the most senior career officials.
 The title is conferred by the Swiss Federal Council on heads of federal offices whose duties entail independent interaction with senior foreign authorities (cf. article 46 of the Government and Administration Organisation Act).
 In practice, the function of a secretary of state is the same as in France.